MrBlueXav/Horlogeuse/README.md

  In branch "Clock_Temperature_Humidity" a driver for SHT45 has been added.

  The board can work with CR2032 battery only : remove jumpers on JP3, JP5 and JP6.
 Then connect JP5_pin2 (center) with JP6_pin1 (upper).
-  -> In that case, only MCU STM32L476 is powered and no other accessories as there is **no voltage** on 3V and 3V3 nets !
+  -> In that case, only MCU STM32L476 is powered and no other accessories (as there is **no voltage** on 3V and 3V3 nets) !

  Displays are in French.

- STM32CubeIDE v.1.18 configurable project with MX .ioc file.
+ STM32CubeIDE v.1.19 configurable project with MX .ioc file.

  Inspired by ST BSP project :
  https://github.com/STMicroelectronics/STM32CubeL4/tree/master/Projects/32L476GDISCOVERY/Examples/BSP